 6. Define exit criteria: There are 4 default conditions for a contact, or account to exit the sequence.
 Click the checkbox to enable the conditions.

 All the steps are executed

 Additionally, you can also add the filter conditions based on the properties to further select the specific contacts or accounts you want to run the sequence on.

 Note: You can add upto 8 filter conditions.

 ‘Last contacted mode’ is a field that captures information about the last activity done with the contact, or account.
 This can be ‘Not yet contacted’, ‘No reply’, ‘Opened but no reply’, ‘Replied’, ‘Incoming call’, ‘Outgoing call’, ‘Chat’, ‘Sales Activity’.

 Similarly, the ‘Last Activity Type’ is another field that captures information about the latest activity type that involved the contact.
-This could be any of the default activities– Call, Phone, Chat, Task, SMS, or Appointment– or any custom sales activity such as Lunch, Coffee, InMail etc.
+This could be any of the default activities– Call, Phone, Chat, Task, SMS, or Meeting– or any custom sales activity such as Lunch, Coffee, InMail etc.